 |Figure 01 - Table NAMES|

-At this point, I started two sessions,: session 01, in red, session 02 in green.
-Both make an update on two different rows
+Session 01, in red, session 02 in green, both make an update on two different rows

 |Picture 02 - Session 01, update the row with ID=1|